aquarium and pond answers, information, articles, resources

 [4] Hydrometer; this instrument tests the specific gravity of aquarium water (in simple terms the amount of salts).

-There are two types; the floating glass hydrometers which are more fragile, but also more accurate or the simple needle hydrometer that you fill with water.
 It is important with both types of hydrometers to clean these with white vinegar (then rinse thoroughly) to prevent hard water buildup which will then cause inaccurate readings.

 These can be used for making partial or full saltwater dips for freshwater fish.